Implementing an Abuse/Molestation Risk Management Program for Sports Organizations

 The term staff refers either your employee or volunteer workers including coaches, managers, umpires, referees, concession workers, field maintenance workers, and so forth.
 Administrators refers to directors, officers, or other personnel who plan, manage, and supervise your overall operations.

-- Provide awareness training for administrators and staff: Offer training for your administrators and staff on identifying the various types of abuse and molestation and the tactics that are used by child predators.
+- Provide awareness training for adult staff and minors: Offer training for your adult staff and minor participants on identifying and preventing the various types of child abuse and the tactics that are used by child predators.

-- Respond to incidents and policy violations of your policies and rules.
+- Respond to suspicions and policy violations of your policies and rules.

 Setting Up Administrative Procedures and Running Background Checks